ritazh/botframework-hipchatchannel/README.md

 ## Usage

+1. Deploy your bot created using the Microsoft Bot Framework
+2. Get the Direct Line Secret from the Bot Framework developer portal and configure the `DIRECT_LINE_SECRET` env variable
+3. From a browser, navigate to the HTTPS address of your ngrok instance
-1. Install the connector to your HipChat instance.
+4. Install the connector to a room in your HipChat instance.
 See [this](https://confluence.atlassian.com/hc/integrations-with-hipchat-server-683508267.html#IntegrationswithHipChatServer-IntegratingHipChatBots) for further details.
-2. Start your bot created using the Microsoft Bot Framework
-3. ???
-4. Profit!
+5. Start chatting with the bot